Updated June 2018

 - Ads will be entirely text-based (no videos or images).

-- They’ll appear only on Google search results pages, in positions below the ads of paying advertisers.
+- They’ll appear only on Google search results pages.

 - All campaigns must be keyword-targeted.

 - Your maximum cost-per-click (CPC) will be $2.00 USD if you are using a Manual CPC bid strategy.
 If you are measuring conversions and using a Maximize Conversions bid strategy (new in 2018), then you will be able to show ads to more competitive, higher CPC keywords.